Image filtering and processing#

 A

-exception is raised if the estimate does not converge within max_iterations.This is a
+NoConvergenceexception is raised if the estimate does not converge within max_iterations.This is a

-).[Galloway2009]Galloway, C. M. et al.: “An iterative algorithm for background removal in spectroscopy by wavelet transforms”.
+sdt.helper.pipeline(), meaning that it can be applied to single images or image sequences (as long as they are of typesdt.helper.Slicerator).[Galloway2009]Galloway, C. M. et al.: “An iterative algorithm for background removal in spectroscopy by wavelet transforms”.
 Appl Spectrosc, 2009, 63, 1370-1376

 - Parameters: